How to prioritize relationships

 It's really basic, but it's worth examining so we can make a comparison.
 Reciprocity, as the Cohen-Bradford Influence Model defines it, involves finding something the other person values and then giving that to them in exchange for something they have that you want.

-Add the idea of the relationship bank account, in we realize we might be better off giving the other person something they value before we need something from them.
+The relationship bank account idea suggests giving the other person something they value before we need something from them.
 The decision will be largely determined by how trustworthy the other person is, of course.
 So this strategy is best used with trustworthy people.
 Isn't the best course of action to surround yourself with trustworthy people?
 By the time you finish reading this article, I'm hoping you'll agree.

 Assume all are potential allies